-If you’ve been around organisations for a while, you will have come across “Lean”.
-It’s an approach to managing processes that was developed by Toyota, but is now seen across the manufacturing, software development and service sectors.
+If you’ve been around organisations for a while, you will probably have come across the “Lean” philosophy.
+It’s an approach to managing processes that has a very long history - particularly in manufacturing, but is now also seen across software development and service sectors.

 Lean is basically about getting the right things to the right place, at the right time, in the right quantities, while minimising waste and being flexible and open to change.

 Lean thinking is based on a handful of core principles:

 Womack, J.P. & Jones, D.T.
 (2003) "Lean Thinking", Simon & Schuster

 Together they become a philosophy, “the way things are done“.

 Lean Learning is about taking these principles and applying them to the context of learning…

 Let’s assume your customers are the learners themselves.

 From the learner’s perspective, what are they getting from your service?
 Is it a qualification?
 The ability to do a particular job?
 Help to perform a task?

 If the learners aren’t your customers, then who are?
 Is it the end-customer?
 Senior management?